-B.5.1 Compliance Function
+B.4.1 Compliance Function

 The Compliance function is responsible for ensuring the group has adequate systems and controls to discharge its regulatory responsibilities.
 This includes establishing appropriate policies and procedures in respect of topics including financial crime, data protection, conflicts of interest, complaints and whistleblowing.
 The Compliance function ensures members of staff are kept informed of regulatory and legislative changes through a combination of technical updates and internal training courses.
 A monitoring programme is in place which is designed to review the effective operation of the relevant control processes.
-The Chief Compliance and Legal Affairs Officer provides monthly management information and additionally provides a formal report quarterly to the ARC.
+The Chief Compliance Officer provides monthly management information and additionally provides a formal report quarterly to the ARC.

-The Compliance function reports to the Chief Compliance and Legal Affairs Officer, who reports to the CRO.
-The Chief Compliance and Legal Affairs Officer regularly meets directly with the ARC members to enable independent escalation if required, and is a member of the IPC as well as a regular attendee at the ARC and ULPP.
+The Compliance function reports to the Chief Compliance Officer, who reports to the CRO.
+The Chief Compliance Officer regularly meets directly with the ARC members to enable independent escalation if required, and is a member of the IPC as well as a regular attendee at the ARC and ULPPC.

-B.6 Internal Audit Function
+B.5 Internal Audit Function

-The primary role of Internal Audit, as set out in the Internal Audit Policy & Charter, is to help the Board and executive management protect the assets, reputation and sustainability of the Group by:
+The primary role of Internal Audit is to help the Board and executive management protect the assets, reputation and sustainability of the Group by: